 Waiver of exemption on property lettings

-The Bill contains measures which, upon the date of passing of the Finance Act, would bring the VAT waiver of exemption (‘waiver’) regime for property lettings to an end.
+The Bill contains measures which, upon the date of passing of the Finance Act, bring the VAT waiver of exemption (‘waiver’) regime for property lettings to an end.

 The waiver regime applies where a landlord elected, prior to 1 July 2008, to charge VAT on their lettings of property for a term of 10 years or less and the waiver regime continued to apply to such lettings after 1 July 2008 but only in respect of property acquired or developed before that date.